clockwrk/updated-portfolio/README.md

 # Portfolio
 ##My own custom designed portfolio site to show my work

-I decided to build my own website from the ground up over using a template so that I could have complete control over every detail of my site and deepend my web design skills.
+I decided to build my own website from the ground up over using a template so that I could have complete control over every detail of my site and deepen my web design skills.

 ## Features